IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“There is no Heaven, no Swarga, no Hell, no rebirth, no reincarnation and no immortality.
 The only thing that is true is that a man is born, he lives and he dies.
 Therefore, he should live his life properly.”

 ― <a href="https://en.wikipedia.org/wiki/C._V._Raman" target="_blank">C. V. Raman</a>

+>“Our test asked a focused question and the astrologers could not point toward any ambiguity in interpretation.
+We told the astrologers that the real predictive success could be claimed only at the 70% level for their sample size.
+The test demonstrated the hollowness of the basic claim of astrology.”

+>“In the Vedic era, there was never a seven-days-a-week concept.
+Similarly, astrologers were also not known at the time.
+They came later, when Alexander came to India and brought several of them along with him.
+Indians carried forward astrology.”

+― <a href="https://en.wikipedia.org/wiki/Jayant_Vishnu_Narlikar" target="_blank">Jayant Narlikar</a>

+>“Sometimes I am a little unkind to all my many friends in education ... by saying that from the time it learns to talk every child makes a dreadful nuisance of itself by asking 'Why?'.
+To stop this nuisance society has invented a marvellous system called education which, for the majority of people, brings to an end their desire to ask that question.
+The few failures of this system are known as scientists.”

+― <a href="https://en.wikipedia.org/wiki/Hermann_Bondi" target="_blank">Hermann Bondi</a>

 >“My greatest discovery was <a href="https://en.wikipedia.org/wiki/Michael_Faraday" target="_blank">Michael Faraday</a>.”